Prabumulih

 Prabumulih is a city in South Sumatra, Indonesia.
-It has an area of 456.89 km² and had a population of 161,814 at the 2010 Census and 193,196 at the 2020 Census.
-Geographically, this city is located at 3°25′58″S 104°14′8″E in the heart of the province, and is surrounded on all sides by Muara Enim Regency apart from a short stretch bordering Penukal Abab Lematang Ilir Regency.
+It was originally part of Muara Enim Regency, from which it was separated to become an independent city on 21 June 2001.
+It has an area of 447.31 km² and had a population of 161,814 at the 2010 Census and 193,196 at the 2020 Census; the official estimate as at mid 2024 was 213,523 (comprising 107,532 males and 105.991 females).
+Geographically, this city is located at 3°25′58″S 104°14′8″E in the heart of the province, and it is surrounded on all sides by Muara Enim Regency, apart from a short stretch bordering Penukal Abab Lematang Ilir Regency.

 City borders

 Administrative districts

-Prabumulih is administratively divided into six districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the number of administrative villages (rural desa and urban kelurahan) in each district, and its postal codes.
+Prabumulih is administratively divided into six districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the location of the district administrative centres, the number of administrative villages in each district (a total of 12 classed as rural desa and 25 as urban kelurahan), and its postal codes.

 Economy

 Prabumulih is one of main producers of crude oil and natural gas in South Sumatra.
 The city is known as "kota nanas" (Pineapple City) because this is known as a centre for pineapple production in the region.